LCAS/CMP9764/README.md

-# ros2-teaching-ws
+# CMP9764 - Advanced Robotics, ROS Noetic Devcontainer
-A template repository for teaching robotics with ROS2
+A template repository for teaching robotics with ROS Noetic.

+This repository is based on the [ros2-teaching-ws](https://github.com/lcas/ros2-teaching-ws) and has been downgraded to support ROS Noetic.

 ## Use case

-You can use this repository to start developing your ROS2 modules.
-It provides a preconfigured [Development Container](https://containers.dev/) with ROS2 installed, and a VNC based light Desktop integrated directly.
+You can use this repository to start developing your ROS modules.
+It provides a preconfigured [Development Container](https://containers.dev/) with ROS installed, and a VNC based light Desktop integrated directly.

 ## Usage